User-Generated Content and its Potential: The Complete Guide

-By making your user-created content shoppable, brands can enhance users’ experience by curtailing down their purchase journey into a few simple steps.
+By making your content shoppable, brands can enhance users’ experience by curtailing their purchase journey into simple steps.

-Further, the emergence of social commerce has been motivating people to explore more products that they can incorporate into their lives, and with UGC made shoppable, brands can easily turn users’ points of attraction into sales.
+Further, the emergence of social commerce has motivated people to explore more products they can incorporate into their lives.
+With user-generated content made shoppable, brands can easily turn users’ points of attraction into sales.

-Mum & Daughter, a clothing brand, increased their conversions by 186% and their average order value by 58% through shoppable UGC and shoppable Instagram galleries on their website.
+For example, Mum & Daughter, a clothing brand, increased its conversions by 186% and its average order value by 58% through shoppable UGC and shoppable Instagram galleries on its website.

 3. Display It At Live/Virtual Events

-There is nothing like user-created content when it comes to fetching your audience’s attention in live or virtual events.
-It encourages people to be participative by creating and posting content on social media mentioning the event to get featured on the digital screens.
+Nothing like user-created content when fetching your audience’s attention in live or virtual events.
+It encourages people to be participative by creating and posting content on social media mentioning the event to get featured on digital screens.

 This attracts the audience and keeps them hooked throughout the event while simultaneously working on your reach and brand awareness.

-Further, it is not easy to hold onto the attendees’ curiosity throughout the event.
-But this becomes convincingly possible with social walls inclusive of UGC, customized in a way that it appeals.
+Further, holding onto the attendees’ curiosity throughout the event is difficult.
+But this becomes convincingly possible with social walls, including user-generated content, customized in a way that appeals to them.

 So, can there be a better way to keep your audience entertained?
 We doubt!